Q. Can I use last year’s Annual Health and Medical Record with a physical conducted in August 2014 for a summer camp in

 Physicals are merely an overview of a Scout’s health.
 Remember to ask Scouts how they’re feeling before they come to camp and take appropriate action.
 Don’t let a sick Scout ruin your troop’s stay.
 Scouts that miss camp due to illness that purchase the Travmark Camp Insurance or another Cancellation/ Interruption insurance are covered and will receive a refund from the insurance company.
 Be sure your scouting families know about this insurance and that the camp has a No Refund Policy.
 Illness, injury, and family emergencies happen, please advise your families on how to protect their investment.

-Scouts without Medical Insurance – Scouts are not required to have medical insurance to attend camp and those that don’t should write “none” in spots on the Medical Record Form that requests insurance information.
+Scouts without Medical Insurance – Scouts are not required to have medical insurance to attend camp.
+Parents should write “none” in spots on the Medical Record Form that requests insurance information.
 Failing to do so can greatly delay medical rechecks as most Scouts are not familiar with their medical insurance status.

 Units may have their campers’ medication stored either at the health lodge or units in a unit-provided locking container stored by a unit leader in the unit’s site.
 In either case, Ockanickon is not responsible to make sure that a camper receives his or her medication or that the medication is taken once dispensed, only that a storage location is provided.
 Units must specify during medical rechecks if they will be storing and dispensing any of their unit’s medications.
 If the unit does not specify, the camp will assume that all unit medications will be stored and dispensed from the health lodge.